Replicable-MARL/MARLlib/docs/source/handbook/architecture.rst

 Phase 2: Sampling & Training
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After checking the whole pipeline in the pre-learning stage, real jobs are assigned to the workers and the learner.
-Finally, these processes are scheduled under the execution plan, where MARL officially starts.
+Then finally, these processes are scheduled under the execution plan, where MARL officially starts.

 In a standard learning iteration, each worker first samples the data by interacting with its environment instance(s) using agent model(s).
 Then, the workers pass The sampled data to the replay buffer.
 Reply buffer is initialized according to the algorithm, which will decide how the data are stored.
 For example, the buffer is a concatenation operation for the on-policy algorithm.